George Trafton: Bears

 In September 1923, Trafton returned to the NFL as a player with the Chicago Bears.
 He continued playing with the Bears through the 1932 season.
 During Trafton's tenure with the Bears, the Staleys/Bears won NFL championships in 1921 and 1932, and Trafton was selected six times as a first-team All Pro (1920, 1923–1927).
 According to his biography at the Pro Football Hall of Fame, he "was one of the first centers to rove on defense and the very first on offense to center the football with only one hand."

 Trafton also became known as one of the roughest players in the earliest years of the NFL.
 Red Grange called Trafton the "meanest, toughest player alive."
 Grange claimed it was a tackle by Trafton, twisting Grange's knee while his cleats were stuck in the turf, that ended Grange's career.
 It was said of Trafton that he was strongly disliked in every NFL city except Green Bay and Rock Island where "he was hated."
 During a game against Rock Island, he reportedly knocked unconscious four Rock Island players over a span of only 12 plays, knocked a Rock Island halfback into a fence, and was chased from the city after the game under a barrage of thrown objects.

+Although players played both offense and defense in his era, Trafton was primarily a defensive presence — essentially a middle linebacker in contemporary terms.
+His offensive performance as a center tended to be perfunctory.
+His teammate with the Bears for five seasons, guard Jim McMillen, recalled:

+"He was a great center on defense but lazy as blazes on offense.
+Pictures of our games showed George standing with one hand on his hip after passing the ball back and just gawking around.
+Herb Stein cured him of that.
+Stein was playing a roving center about five yards back of the line.
+He spotted Trafton stargazing, got a flying start, and rammed George squarely in the belly with his head.
+It knocked Trafton four yards backwards and out cold.
+That cured him.
+After that he just laid down after he snapped the ball!"